 What are Buchteln?

 Buchteln are a type of German dumpling, made from an enriched yeast dough and stuffed with fresh fruit or jam.
 These sweet rolls have a light and airy texture and are popular right throughout Germany, Austria, Hungary and the Czech Republic.
-Here in Southern Germany they are sometimes known as Rohrnudeln, and they are often served with a big jug of vanilla custard sauce.

 While it may seem like a classic dessert to many, Buchteln are often served as a main course (especially to children!) and sometimes even have a savoury filling of onions and meat.
 I like mine stuffed with fresh summer cherries or plums and dusted with plenty of powdered sugar.